 Along the back wall (from our point of view) we can see a fridge freezer and what looks like jars of biscuits or sugar or something like that on top.
 Next to the fridge on the worktop is a collection of rather nice copper kitchen ware.
-I can make out a serving plate or tray, a food warmer, a coffee-pot, and that mainstay of 1970s’ dinner parties, a fondue set.
+I can make out a serving plate or tray, a food warmer, a coffee-pot (which I’m reliably informed is a caffettiera napoletana -see comments below), and that mainstay of 1970s’ dinner parties, a fondue set.

 The copper theme continues opposite with the extractor fan (or range hood) above the hob and oven, and we can just about see a large copper saucepan.
 On the other side of the coffee machine, there is a small dining table set for two, complete with two sets of glasses and salt- and pepper-pots.